When they saw the star, they rejoiced exceedingly with great joy.

 Gold, to crown Him King;

-And myrrh, symbolic of the sacrifice He would give.
+And myrrh, symbolic of the sacrifice He’d become.

 If you were to prepare a gift, what would your treasure box hold?